 Income tax

-St Kitts is another Caribbean tax haven where PIT was abolished in 1980.
+St Kitts is a Caribbean tax haven that abolished personal income tax in 1980.

 Corporate tax